oracle-livelabs/database/23cfree/lockfree/lockfree.md

 * Handle session errors caused by going below the "threshold" with lock-free reservations.
 * Learn how committing changes and rolling back transactions affect lock-free reservations.
 * Recognize the restoration of reserved amounts in the budget column with lock-free reservations.

+### Prerequisites

+* Basic understanding of database concepts and transactions.
+* Familiarity with SQL queries and syntax.
+* Access to an Oracle database system.
+* User credentials with sufficient privileges to perform updates and create tables.
+* Knowledge of session behavior and transaction management.

 ## Task 1: Normal Update